Table of Contents

 Well, I had to take matters into my own hands.

 I decided to make some real ice pops for my children.
-Coincidentally, temperatures have been sky-high and their summer vacations have started.
+Coincidentally, temperatures have been sky-high and their summer vacation has started.

-We made 4 different flavors: chocolate ice pops in a baggie, a fruit-vegetable one (great for getting children to consume veggies without their knowing, or at least without resisting the idea of eating them), as well as 2 other ones made with bottled fruit juices (real orange juice with vitamin D and 100% grape juice).
-All gluten-free.
+We made 4 different flavors: chocolate ice pops (fudge pops) in a baggie, a fruit-vegetable one, and 2 other types made with bottled fruit juices (real orange juice with vitamin D and 100% grape juice).
+All are gluten-free.
 And except for the chocolate pop, all the other 3 flavors were both dairy-free and vegetarian.
+The fruit-vegetable one is great for getting children to consume veggies without their knowing--or at least without too much resistance.

-All of them were able to be made easily and quickly with ingredients that we already had at home.
+We managed to make all of them easily and quickly with ingredients that we already had at home.

 These also make great treats for picnics and birthday parties.

 The only problem was finding long and narrow plastic bags.
-In Brazil, this is not an issue at all!
+In Brazil, this is no trouble at all!
 Well, in the US it was.

 Because these are not long enough, I had to tie them with culinary string instead of simply tying them closed with a knot like the ones of my childhood.
 Anyhow it worked out well, and we are all so happy enjoying this summer treat...